adbht/LabsApp/README.md

 iOS Dev Coding Challenge Application

-## About
+## Features
-An application to display a list of labs.
-Each lab contains a `lab name`, `lab date`, and a `lab location`.
-Users can authenticate via email to access their labs and choose to create, read, update or delete their labs.
-Additionally, a user may tap on any lab to display a google maps view of where the map is located based on the given location of the lab.
+   - User Authentication with email
+   - CRUD functionality
+   - Labs contain name, date and location
+   - Displays a list of labs
+   - Users can click on any lab to open a Google Maps query and see the location of the lab

 ## Screenshots